haruosuz/r4bioinfo/R_Avril_Coghlan/README.md

 ### [Calculating genetic distances between protein sequences](http://a-little-book-of-r-for-bioinformatics.readthedocs.io/en/latest/src/chapter5.html#calculating-genetic-distances-between-protein-sequences)
 **タンパク質配列間の遺伝的距離を計算する**

+A common first step in performing a phylogenetic analysis is to calculate the pairwise genetic distances between sequences.
+The genetic distance is an estimate of the divergence between two sequences, and is usually measured in quantity of evolutionary change (an estimate of the number of mutations that have occurred since the two sequences shared a common ancestor).

     mydist <- dist.alignment(myaln) # Calculate the genetic distances
     mydist                          # Print out the genetic distance matrix